Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 Result:
 [
   {
-    "assetName"  (string) The asset associated with the deltas (TLS for Telestai) "satoshis"  (number) The difference of satoshis
+    "assetName"  (string) The asset associated with the deltas (TLS for Meowcoin) "satoshis"  (number) The difference of satoshis
     "txid"  (string) The related txid
     "index"  (number) The related input or output index